Yannis Hotzeas

 Yannis Hotzeas (Γιάννης Χοντζέας) (1930 – 24 October 1994) was a Greek communist, Marxist theoretician and one of the principal founders of the Greek Marxist-Leninist movement.

 Early life

 Hotzeas was born in Koroni, Messenia, Peloponnese, in a poor family.
 In 1941, his elder brothers are already organized in EPON, the youth organization of the National Liberation Front (EAM) fighting the Nazi occupation forces.
-In 1943 Hotzeas becomes a devoted and extremely active member of EPON in Athens.
+In 1943 Hotzeas became a devoted and extremely active member of EPON in Athens, under the name Aristides.
 The next year, despite his very young age, Hotzeas became a member of the Communist Party of Greece (KKE), according to an exceptional decision of the Party leadership.

 Persecutions

 Since 1944, Hotzeas took part in the fights against the Nazi forces and their collaborators.
 The liberation in December 1944 was followed by fights against the British Army that arrived in Athens and opposed the communist-led National Liberation Front forces.

 During the following two years Hotzeas was arrested and tortured several times, both by the local police and by the British.
 In 1947, while the Greek Civil War was raging, Hotzeas was arrested again and exiled to Makronisos and then in other islands.
 Despite the tortures, he refused to declare any repentance for his beliefs.
 For this reason he was kept in exile until 1958.